 Understand what makes up the world.
-And then make it better.
+And then make it better with a Chemistry degree

 Chemistry is literally the study of everything around us.
 Elements that have existed on earth since its creation are constantly in flux, shifting, interacting, changing from one substance to another.
 Understanding this can help make a difference in the world around you.
 You love science, and might have a knack for math.
 The chemistry major program might be for you!
 Get this: knowledge of the principles of chemistry can facilitate understanding of other sciences, including physics, biology, geology, astronomy, oceanography, engineering, and medicine.